-Course Design Checklist ~ Course Orientation
+Course Design Checklist

-Welcome and Important Course Information
+Course Orientation

-- Include a "Welcome" video, email, or announcement to introduce yourself; establish content expertise. - Upload a current Course Syllabus and Weekly Schedule.
-Make sure dates within the course are updated to match. - Provide a high-level overview of learning goals and objectives to promote what students will be able to do after the course. - State required course materials and hardware/software, with instructions, as needed. - Provide instructions on how to navigate the course I.e., is your course organized by weeks, modules, units?
-Where are assignments and assessments accessible? - Establish Communication Expectations include your preferred method of contact and office hour information; let students know what to expect in terms of instructor response time (see Expectations for Online Instructors) - Establish Expectations of Students this may include participation requirements in discussion posts, netiquette expectations to promote respect, grading rubrics or guidelines, the average amount of time students should dedicate to the course, etc. - New Jersey Administrative Code, Title 9A defines a semester credit hour as 150 minutes of academic work each week for a 15-week semester (or the equivalent thereof for semesters of different length).
+Welcome and Important Course Information Include a "Welcome" video, email, or announcement to introduce yourself; establish content expertise.
+Upload a current Course Syllabus and Weekly Schedule.
+Make sure dates within the course are updated to match.
+Provide a high-level overview of learning goals and objectives to promote what students will be able to do after the course.
+State required course materials and hardware/software, with instructions, as needed.
+Provide instructions on how to navigate the course - I.e., is your course organized by weeks, modules, units?
+Where are assignments and assessments accessible?
+Establish Communication Expectations - include your preferred method of contact and office hour information; let students know what to expect in terms of instructor response time (see Expectations for Online Instructors) Establish Expectations of Students - this may include participation requirements in discussion posts, netiquette expectations to promote respect, grading rubrics or guidelines, the average amount of time students should dedicate to the course, etc. New Jersey Administrative Code, Title 9A defines a semester (or the equivalent thereof for semesters of different length).
 This is typically accomplished by 50 minutes of face-to-face class activity and 100 minutes of outside assignments.
 As such, a 3-credit course is comprised of 150 minutes of class activity complemented by at least 300 minutes of outside assignments each week.
-Atlantic Cape faculty adopted Online
+Atlantic Cape faculty adopted Online Instructional Equivalency guidelines to assist faculty in ensuring sufficient instructional activity.
+See Appendix 3.